psychemedia/island-storynotes/worsley/trial.md

 FRANCIS GODFREY sworn.

-Examined by Mr. Pechell, for Mr, Erskine.
+Examined by Mr. Pechell, for Mr. Erskine.

-You was a servant of Sir Richard Worf- ley's in November last; — Yes, Sir.
+You was a servant of Sir Richard Worsley's in November last; — Yes, Sir.

 Do ypu remember Lady Worsley's going out on Sunday the 18th of November in the afternoon?— Yes, Sir.